Bandwidth/webrtc-sample-conference-java/README.md

 To run this sample, you'll need a Bandwidth phone number, Voice API credentials and WebRTC enabled for your account.
 Please check with your account manager to ensure you are provisioned for WebRTC.

-This sample will need be publicly accessible to the internet in order for Bandwidth API callbacks to work properly.
+This sample will need to be publicly accessible to the internet in order for Bandwidth API callbacks to work properly.
 Otherwise you'll need a tool like [ngrok](https://ngrok.com) to provide access from Bandwidth API callbacks to localhost.

 **Unless you are running on `localhost`, you will need to use HTTPS**.
 Most modern browsers require a secure context when accessing cameras and microphones.

 Note that this sample currently works best in Chrome.

 ### Create a Bandwidth Voice API application
 Follow the steps in [How to Create a Voice API Application](https://support.bandwidth.com/hc/en-us/articles/360035060934-How-to-Create-a-Voice-API-Application-V2-) to create your Voice API appliation.